aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/convert/pdf-to-word/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Convert/SaveAs) defines a publicly accessible programming interface and lets you run PDF to Word conversions directly from a web browser.

 You can also use cURL command-line utility to convert PDF to Word document.
 The following code demonstrates how to convert PDF to DOCX with cURL.
-Feel free to download and explore both input [demo.pdf](demo.pdf) and output [demo.docx](demo.docx) sample documents to figure things out.
+Feel free to download and explore sample input [demo.pdf](demo.pdf) and output [demo.docx](demo.docx) files that are designed to act as a demonstration and let you to figure out the details quickly.

 {{< nosnippet >}}
 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}